"I almost cried": Actor Duro Micheal begs for film role after losing one leg

-Video As Amputated Actor Duro Micheal Begs for Film Roles, Stirs Emotions: “I Am Still Fit to Act”
+Video As Amputee Actor Duro Micheal Begs for Film Roles, Stirs Emotions: “I Am Still Fit to Act”

 - Actor Duro Micheal has made a video after undergoing a successful surger to amputate one of his legs